 A vast majority of people develop at least one cavity in their teeth during their lifetime.
 Therefore, many individuals are familiar with the treatment of this early form of tooth decay using a dental filling.

 What people might not realize is that it is possible to get a cavity underneath this filling if you do not take care of your smile.
 Dentists refer to this additional cavity as recurrent decay.
-Dr. Philip Bald, a dentist serving patients in Leland, NC, elaborates on the causation, treatment, and prevention of recurrent decay.
+Dr. Josh Heinsheimer, a dentist serving patients in Leland, NC, elaborates on the causation, treatment, and prevention of recurrent decay.

 Can I Get a Cavity Under a Dental Filling?

 A cavity, an early stage of tooth decay, can form due to poor oral habits, like eating acidic foods or neglecting oral hygiene.
 These actions can erode the enamel of your teeth, leaving holes in the surface of your teeth.
 Cavities require intervention from a dental professional to treat or the damage will worsen.